paulhosch/sarf_sampling/README.md

 # saRFlood – Sampling

-This repository contains functionalities for the 2. part of the saRFlood pipeline - Sampling from the input_image.
+This repository contains workflow for the 2. part of the saRFlood pipeline - Sampling from the casestudy input_image.
 Following Sampling Strategies can be used:

 - Simple Random Sampling